 Create one of a kind, unique and personalized teacher gifts with this DIY hand painted wooden pencil door sign!
 My step by step tutorial will teach you how to draw the pencil outline, cut the wood, paint it and add a ribbon bow!

 This post may contain affiliate links, which means I'll receive a commission if you purchase through my link, at no extra cost to you.
 Please read full disclosure here.

 Welcome Hometalkers!!
 I’m so glad you are here!
 I’m Stephanie and I’m so excited to share one of my most favorite DIYs with you, a DIY Pencil Door Sign!

-My daughter’s teacher’s birthday is coming up so you all know what that means…you need a gift!
-Because I’m the queen of handmade gifts I just had of course had to think of something to make, preferably from supplies I already had (because hey, lets face it!
+My daughter’s teacher’s birthday is coming up, so you all know what that means…you need a gift!
+Because I’m the queen of handmade gifts I just had to think of something to make, preferably from supplies I already had (because hey, lets face it!
 Doesn’t it seem like every time you turn around you’re shelling out money for this and that and this and that for school related happenings?? — I know I’m not alone on this one! ha!!)

 I’ve always allowed my kids to help me with every project I do so this one was no different.
 They were the best little helpers and made this hand painted wooden pencil door sign extra special!

 It was so easy to make, so easy that you all can make it too!
 For less than $10!
 Let me show you how you can make your own!

 This post contains affiliate links.
 See my disclosure here.